AltorvoAV/TFT-lore/content/Entities/NPCs/Kitty Hess.md

 - Met: [[The Fox's Gambit]], [[Charnel Steps]]
 - Status: #Alive

 A beautiful, motherly figure to her friends/family.
-A gossip whisperer, and close contact of [[Alyssia]].
+A gossip whisperer, and close contact of [[Alyssia Lockraven]].

 ## Picture